 In the event that the A.S.
 President and A.S.
 Vice President are simultaneously subject to removal, the Director of Internal Affairs shall be the Chair and the Director of Business Affairs shall be the Vice-Chair.

-Section III - Academic Affairs Committee.
+Section III - Academic Affairs Committee

 Purpose and Duties